benknoble/Dotfiles/CONTRIBUTING.md

 github:                   related to github (templates, wikis, &c.)

-help-wanted:              not going to be reached immediately, good point for contributors to jump in
+help-wanted:              not going to be reached immediately;
+                          good point for contributors to jump in

 invalid:                  against core philosophy, or simply unrelated